Livable Omaha and the UNL College of Architecture announce “OurStory” exhibition, opening December 16 in Omaha

 All events are free and open to the public.

 Recent changes to the City of Omaha’s ADU ordinances make it easier to build ADUs.
-The timing is right to explore small houses and ADUs as part of the solution to the housing crisis.
+The timing is right to explore small houses and ADUs as part of the solution for the housing crisis.

 In August 2024, Livable Omaha, an Omaha-based nonprofit, began working in partnership with FACT to spearhead this project.
 Livable Omaha is planning a prototype build in Omaha’s Benson neighborhood for 2025.